Marjan112/Marjan112/readmes/readme_gnulinux_very_big_philosophy.md

 Making them technically a **GNU** system with Linux as the kernel.

 So when you are refering to **Linux** you are probably thinking of a GNU System with the **Linux** kernel, or, MAYBE, you are refering to something else like **Alpine Linux**, **Android** or **ChromeOS** perhaps?

-Alright bruvski I dont even know what am I doing, I just wanted to have a profile README and Im probably gonna either change it or delete it.